Our guide will help you understand the furlough process

-- Employers will be able to claim a grant of the lower of 80% of an employee’s regular salary or £2,500 per month, plus the associated employer NICs and minimum automatic enrolment employer pension contributions on paying those wages.
+- Employers will be able to claim a grant of the lower of 80% of an employee’s regular salary or £2,500 per month.

-- The employer can choose to top up employees’ wages above the 80% covered by the government grant, but does not have to.
-However, they cannot claim for employer NICs or pension contributions on the topped-up amount.
+- The employer can choose to top up employees’ wages above the level covered by the government grant, but does not have to.
+They cannot claim for employer NICs or pension contributions on the topped-up amount.

 - The employees remain on the payroll deducting tax and national insurance under the pay as you earn (PAYE) system.